ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/auth.md

 ### Auth Interceptor

 The purpose of the auth interceptor is to modify outgoing requests to include the auth token in the `Authorization` header as a bearer token.
-Now that we have a toke, we can get the token from the vault and add it to the outbound requests:
+Now that we have a token, we can get the token from the vault and add it to the outbound requests:

 You will need to inject the `VaultService` and then update the `getToken()` method as such: